 Goal or Desired Outcome

 The goal of this use case is to have a valid administrative request, initiated by a tenant administrative user for an enterprise, be processed by the KMS component in the CSP.
-This includes not only the ability of the KMS to support the message exchange protocol, but also to perform the operations, understand the objects and interpret the attributes received from the KMC on behalf of the tenant administrative user..
+This includes not only the ability of the KMS to support the message exchange protocol, but also to perform the operations, understand the objects and interpret the attributes received from the KMC on behalf of the tenant administrative user.

 Notable Categorizations and Aspects